• Shop

 • Taking the lead in emergency situations, helping rabbits and other volunteers evacuate or receive emergency medical care

-We need one senior volunteer present at all shifts.
+We need one lead volunteer present at all shifts.
 Senior volunteers should have 4 months minimum experience working with the rescue.

 Apply